 Fostering Compassion is a groundbreaking humane education project, unique in its approach to addressing the links between animal abuse, child abuse, elder abuse and interpersonal violence.
-Our two main programmes are Creating Compassionate Children and Connect with Compassion, and we provide a variety of services under each.
+By sharing the stories of rescued animals, we encourage caring, compassionate and nurturing behaviour in children.

 Due to the fact that the children benefiting from the Fostering Compassion project are all vulnerable and at risk children, models have been used for all photos on this site and all names have been changed.